 Some researchers have found that incorporating gamification and personalization into debiasing interventions can boost effect sizes.
 For instance, Morewedge et al. (2015) created a computer game called Missing: The Pursuit of Terry Hughes (Symborski et al., 2014), which teaches participants about three cognitive biases related to open-mindedness (the bias blind spot, confirmation bias, and the fundamental attribution error).
 In the game, participants are primed to first engage in these biases.
 Then, they learn the definitions of the biases and receive personalized feedback about the extent to which they engaged in the biases while making decisions during the game.
 Finally, they learn about another example in which the biases affected a situation in the real world.
 Then, they have the opportunity to practice making unbiased judgments.
-The researchers compared this 60-minute video game intervention against a 30-minute instructional video that only taught participants about the biases.
+Using two in-lab experiments (n = 243, 238) with online follow-ups (n = 196, 192), the researchers compared this 60minute video game intervention against a 30-minute instructional video that only taught participants about the biases.
 They found that both interventions were effective in reducing the three types of biases in the short- and long-term.
 However, the computer game was more effective than the instructional video.
-Whereas the video produced small to medium effect sizes (d=0.38-0.69 from pre-to-post intervention; d=0.49-0.66 at follow-up), the computer game produced mostly large effects (d=0.98-1.168 from pre-to-post; d=0.72-1.11 at follow-up).
+Whereas the video produced medium to large effect sizes (d=0.69, 1.75 from pre-to-post intervention; d=0.66, 1.07 at follow-up), the computer game produced mostly large effects (d=1.68, 1.74 from pre-to-post; d=1.11, 1.16 at follow-up).
 Therefore, the researchers argue that brief, one-shot interventions can be powerful at debiasing, especially when they incorporate gamification, personalized feedback, and opportunities for practice.